An apartment building constructed with handmade Danish bricks.

 Obelisken 29, is located on Södermalm in Stockholm.
 It consists of 20 penthouse apartments – some of them two storey – with terraces and balconies, added on top of the old roof of an existing 1960’s building which also received a revamped façade.

-The reverse plan.
-When two storey penthouses are built the bedrooms are often upstairs and kitchen and living room areas are downstairs, a remnant of housing at ground level where it feels safer to sleep upstairs.
-For Obelisken 29, this has been reversed.
+When two storey penthouses are built, the bedrooms are often upstairs and kitchen and living room areas downstairs, a remnant of housing at ground level.
+In Obelisken 29, this has been reversed.
 The lower ”box” is more closed than the upper, which is filled with light that enters through the large glass partitions.